4.4 Policies and Procedures for Information Governance

 GuidelineGives recommended practicePreferred dashboard display or training checklist

-Retention scheduleStates how long records are keptRecord class, retention trigger, and destruction eligibility
+Retention scheduleStates how long records are keptRecord class, retention trigger, destruction eligibility

-Audit planChecks whether practice follows policySample size, frequency, findings, and follow-up owner
+Audit planChecks whether practice follows policySample size, frequency, findings, follow-up owner

 What good information governance policy includes

-A good policy names the information asset, affected roles, governing requirements, owner, definitions, workflow expectations, documentation requirements, exceptions, enforcement method, review cycle, and escalation path.
-It should be practical enough to guide staff behavior.
-A policy that is too vague to apply will not support consistent decisions.
-A procedure that contradicts system workflow will create workarounds.
+A strong policy names the information asset, affected roles, governing requirements, the owner, key definitions, workflow expectations, documentation requirements, exceptions, the enforcement method, a review cycle, and an escalation path.
+It must be practical enough to guide behavior.
+A policy too vague to apply cannot drive consistent decisions, and a procedure that contradicts the actual system workflow guarantees workarounds.

-Policy should also match current operations.
-If the organization adds a new EHR module, patient portal function, data warehouse feed, or scanning workflow, related policies may need review.
-If a regulation, accreditation requirement, contract, or reporting specification changes, governance documents may need revision.
-The RHIA should not wait for audit failure to discover that procedures no longer match practice.
+Policy must also track current operations.
+When the organization adds an EHR module, a patient-portal function, a data-warehouse feed, or a scanning workflow, related policies need review.
+When a regulation, accreditation requirement, payer contract, or reporting specification changes, governance documents need revision.
+The RHIA should not wait for an audit failure to discover that procedures no longer match practice; a defined review cycle (often annual, or sooner when triggered) is the control.

 Policy evaluation checklist